iamawatermelo/maybe-material/README.md

 _**Sunset.** One of six different colours._

 ![Honey Standard theme](honey-standard.png)
-_**Honey.** With light and dark, high contrast and low contrast, opaque, transparent or blurred, there's a theme for every palette._
+_**Honey.** With light and dark, high contrast and low contrast, opaque, transparent or blurred, there's a theme for everyone._

 ## Get started